JesterChenpw/TOTK-Master-Mode/README.md

 ### How to install

+Make sure that you are not playing on version 1.0.0 of the game, which is not supported.

+*If you're using TKMM*:

+Download the .tkcl file in the Discord server linked above, in the #mod-updates channel.

+Make sure you're using a version that's at least as recent as v2.0.0 beta2.
+This should merge fine with any other middle-sized mod that works fine with TKMM. **However, avoid merging with bigger mods such as Dark Army Resurrection, The Second Quest or Waikuteru's Randomizer, as those mods will require a compatibility patch to ensure the new content of Challenge Mode is properly integrated in the new systems of those bigger mods.
+Some options do not work with each other by design, so make sure to read their description when the title of the option tells you to do so.**

+*If you're not using TKMM*:

 First of all, make sure you are not using other mods at the same time (except for Performance mods like [Ultracam](https://gamebanana.com/mods/480138), and mods that do not edit any of the system files).

-Also make sure that you are not playing on version 1.0.0 of the game, which is not supported.
+When installing an update of Challenge Mode, make sure to delete the previous Challenge Mode installation(s).

 ##### On Yuzu (and forks)
 - Download the version of the mod that matches what you're using. (e.g. if you want the recommended build and you're playing on version 1.2.0 of the game, download `challenge_mode_XXX_for_v120_recommended_.zip`).